wenjian80/oiccustom/README.md

 In customssl, that is the ssl for bjoic.limboonjian.com, you will upload the cert, ca, and private key in eariler steps

-In oicbackend, that is the ssl for the back oic url, you will upload the cert and ca in eariler steps
+In oicbackend, that is the ssl for the back oic url, you will upload the cert(pem cert) and ca(pem chain) in eariler steps

 ![enter image description here](https://github.com/wenjian80/oiccustom/blob/main/addssl.JPG)